15 High-Paying Trade Jobs That Don’t Require a Degree

 The work typically involves working in any type of residential or commercial building, providing hands-on labor in planning, installing, maintaining, and troubleshooting heating and cooling systems.

-To work in this field and get ahead financially, you will likely need to complete some postsecondary education in a vocational or trade school.
-Many will go through an apprenticeship as well.
+To work in this field and build wealth, you'll likely need to complete some postsecondary education in a vocational or trade school.
+Many will also undergo an apprenticeship.

 Bottom line